-Class meets 3:00 p.m. to 4:45 p.m., Tuesdays and Thursdays, Fall Semester 2020.
+Class meets 7:00 - 8:15 p.m., Fall Semester 2021.

 Office Hours:

 After class, upon request.
 You may also schedule a meeting by email.

 Course Objectives:

 What is democracy?
 For example, given a finite number of choices, how does a group of equals choose the option which "best" reflects the will of the group?
 When there are more than two options, this is an open question in the sense that philosophical notions of "best" are not universally agreed upon.
 In this seminar, we will use mathematics and game theory to aid us in our discussion on the meaning of democracy and to examine the pros and cons of different approaches to this question.
 We will discuss preferential ballot elections (where each voter ranks all of the choices) and cover some of the most common vote counting methods used to determine a winner in a preferential ballot election.
 We will see how some of the most "obvious" vote counting methods, such as Instant Runoff Voting (used on many college campuses), have some significant theoretical defects.
 The seminar will also include an introduction to game theory, both for its own sake, as well as an essential tool for predicting how intelligent people with agendas behave given carefully defined rules.